-The Wise Man Says is a short story set in the world of the Troubleshooter by Bard Costantine and really it’s a good introduction to that world.
+The Wise Man Says is a short story set in the world of the Troubleshooter by Bard Costantine, and really it’s an excellent introduction to that world.
 The plot is very simple, besides I think the strong point in this short story is the voice (Mick Troubble’s voice is strong, personal and witty) and the mood (definitely noir).
-I like Troubble’s attitude a lot, kind of tough as you would expect from an hard-boiled PI, but also humourus, sometimes in a dark way.
+I like Troubble’s attitude a lot, tough as you would expect from a hard-boiled PI, but also humorous, sometimes in a dark way.

 It was a fun read.

 Did you like this quote?
 Here’s a few things you might want to do.

 - Head over to Bookshelf Fantasies, who sponsors the Thursday Quotables, and join in the fun.

 - Post a quote on your blog and make sure to leave a link in the comment box below.
 I’ll be sure to visit and comment.